Mark Shield: A-League

-Post A-League Career
+Post refereeing Career

 Shield was admitted to the FFA Hall of Fame in 2010.
 In September 2011, Football Federation Australia appointed Shield as the new national Director of Referees, giving him responsibility for coaching and development of referees as well as appointment of referees to national competitions including the A-League.

 Shield left the position in September 2012 after announcing that he would not be renewing his contract after being offered a CEO role in another industry.

-Currently playing Over 30s Football in Mackay, Qld.
+Currently playing over 30s football in Mackay, Queensland.
 Representing Mackay Dolphins FC.